 The Marubeni Group owns and operates four IWPP projects*1 in the arid region Abu Dhabi in the United Arab Emirates.
-In total, 440 imperial million gallons of disalination water per day are produced by those disalination plants, helping to reduce stress on the region’s water resources.
+In total, 440 million imperial gallons of desalination water per day are produced by those desalination plants, helping to reduce stress on the region’s water resources.

 For example, the Taweelah B power and desalination complex, located 80 kilometers northeast of Abu Dhabi, which we built and operate, has generation capacity of 2,000 megawatts of electricity and 160 million imperial gallons of water per day.
-To meet increased water demand resulting from economic development and population growth, the Marubeni Group is selling electricity and water for 20-25 years to the Emirates Water & Electricity Company, a state-owned utility under the Abu Dhabi Department of Energy.
+To meet increased water demand resulting from economic development and population growth, the Marubeni Group is selling electricity and water for 20-25 years to the state-owned utility, Emirates Water & Electricity Company.
 Water from the plant is used for tap water (household and commercial), agriculture, industry and other applications, and helps to relieve stress on water resources.
 (To prevent exacerbation of the region’s water stress, machinery cooling water and other water used in the Marubeni Group’s business operations is produced at the desalination plant.)

 We are involved in a variety of projects in arid regions and regions with scarce water sources around the world.
 They include water and sewerage concessions to build-own-operate (BOO) projects, engineering, procurement and construction (EPC) projects, and operation, maintenance, and management for water treatment facilities.

-Specifically, the concession businesses and BOO project we operate in Chile, Brazil, the Philippines, Portugal and Peru, and our operation, maintenance and management of a wastewater treatment plant in Qatar, have a total water purification capacity of 3.5 million cubic meters per day and wastewater treatment capacity of 2.29 million cubic meters, and cover a service population totaling approximately 16 million people.
+Specifically, the concession businesses and BOO project we operate in Chile, Brazil, the Philippines, Portugal and Peru have a total water purification capacity of 3.7 million cubic meters per day and wastewater treatment capacity of 1.9 million cubic meters per day, and cover a service population totaling approximately 14.3 million people.

 1 IWPP：Independent Water and Power Producers

-One example of the Marubeni Group’s concession businesses is our investment in and personnel dispatch to Maynilad Water Services, Inc. (Maynilad), a water and sewerage company in the West Zone of Metro Manila in the Philippines, which has a population of 9.5 million people.
+One example of the Marubeni Group’s concession businesses is our investment in and personnel dispatch to Maynilad Water Services, Inc. (Maynilad), a water and sewerage company serving the West Zone of Metro Manila in the Philippines, which has a population of 10.3 million people.

 |Treatment Facilities||Treatment Capacity|

 Marubeni has participated from the construction stage at the Doha West, Doha North, and Lusail Sewage Treatment Plants, which are the major sewage treatment plants in Doha, the capital of Qatar with approximately 2.7 million people.
-At the Doha West and Lusail Plants Marubeni is currently conducting the operation and maintenance for 10 years after the construction.
+At the Doha West and Lusail Plants Marubeni had conducted the operation and maintenance for approx. 10 years after the construction.
 The greywater (treated water made by sterilizing sewage water, for industrial and consumer use) which is generated during the sewage treatment process is delivered daily to roadside vegetation, parks, and farms across Doha through the greywater pipe network.
-It plays an important role by supporting the social infrastructure in Doha, the land of desert, and Marubeni is engaging in a sustainable contribution activity in regions with insufficient water supplies through recycling of the valuable water resources.
+It plays an important role by supporting the social infrastructure in Doha, the land of desert, and Marubeni engaged in a sustainable contribution activity in regions with insufficient water supplies through recycling of the valuable water resources.

 The amount of water treated daily at each plant is shown below.
-Currently, 385,000㎥ of greywater is supplied across Doha per day.
+385,000㎥ of greywater was supplied across Doha per day. (as of March 2021)

 |Sewage treatment plan in Qatar||Sewage Treatment Plant Capacity|